 To add value and credibility, include quotes and statistics from high-quality sources.
-External links and citing those sources also increases SEO and incredible value to the reader.
+External links and citing those sources also increase SEO and incredible value to the reader.
 One thing I like to do is use excerpts from my blog posts in social media posts.
-Using those quotes or other cited material is awesome, especially when I tag those sources.
+Using those quotes or other cited material is fantastic, especially when I tag those sources.
 It increases visibility – especially when those sources mention the post!

-SerpIQ did a study of search results rank, and found that posts over 2,000 words rank higher on search engines, although QuickSprout reports that there are more than 200 factors that influence how your content ranks in the SERPs or “Search Engine Results Pages”.
+SerpIQ did a study of search results rank and found that posts over 2,000 words rank higher on search engines, although QuickSprout reports that there are more than 200 factors that influence how your content ranks in the SERPs or “Search Engine Results Pages”.

-Social media superstar Neil Patel said that “Once the word count exceeds 1,500 words, it’s in the golden share zone.”
+Social media superstar Neil Patel said “Once the word count exceeds 1,500 words, it’s in the golden share zone.”

 His own research on Quick Sprout confirms this.
 All of his posts that are more than 1,500 words receive 68% more tweets and 22% more Facebook likes than the articles with fewer than 1,500 words.